Surprise Confession, Epilogue

 "That's a good question," String replied.
 "I may just have to ask him sometime."

 "Okay, okay," String replied, smiling as he stood up, pulling Caitlin with him.
-He walked over to the briefcase which contained the secured phone to Michael's office, and dialed the number.
+He walked over to the briefcase which contained the secured satellite phone that Michael had left there all those years ago, and dialed the number.
 "Hawke?"
 Michael's voice came through a few seconds later.

 "Michael, listen...there's something I've been meaning to ask you."